 About the American Heart Association

-American heart association is in seventh position in our List of Top 8 Charitable Organizations in United States of America.
+American heart association is in the seventh position in our List of top 8 charity organizations in the USA.
 The American Heart Association is the nation’s oldest and largest voluntary organization dedicated to fighting heart disease and stroke.
 Founded by six cardiologists in 1924, their organization now includes more than 22.5 million volunteers and supporters.
 They fund innovative research, fight for stronger public health policies, and provide critical tools and information to save and improve lives.
 Their nationwide organization includes 156 local offices and more than 3,000 employees.
 They moved their national headquarters from New York to Dallas in 1975 to be more centrally located.
 The American Stroke Association was created as a division in 1997 to bring together the organization’s stroke-related activities.

 What They Do: